dianna-ai/dianna/tutorials/README.md

 ### IMPORTANT: Hyperparameters
 The XAI methods (explainers) are sensitive to the choice of their hyperparameters!
 In this [master Thesis](https://staff.fnwi.uva.nl/a.s.z.belloum/MSctheses/MScthesis_Willem_van_der_Spec.pdf), this sensitivity is researched and useful conclusions are drawn.
-The default hyperparameters used in DIANNA for each explainer as well as the choices for some tutorials and their data modality (*i* - images, *txt* - text, *ts* - time series and *tab* - tabular) are given below:
+The default hyperparameters used in DIANNA for each explainer as well as the choices for some tutorials and their data modality (*i* - images, *txt* - text, *ts* - time series and *tab* - tabular) are given in the tables below.
+Also the main conclusions (🠊) from the thesis (on images and text) about the hyperparameters effect are listed.

 #### RISE
 | Hyperparameter  | Default value | <img width="94" alt="ImageNet_autocrop" src="https://user-images.githubusercontent.com/3244249/152542090-fd78fde1-6dec-43b6-a7ae-eea964b8ae28.png"> (*i*)| <img width="25" alt="mnist_zero_and_one_half_size" src="https://user-images.githubusercontent.com/3244249/152540187-b7a8239f-6742-437f-8f9b-35b950ce5ddb.png">(*i*) | <img width="25" alt="nlp-logo_half_size" src="https://user-images.githubusercontent.com/3244249/152540890-c8e1e37d-f0cc-4f84-80a4-2c59176cbf4c.png"> (*txt*) | <img width="25" alt="Weather Logo" src="https://github.com/dianna-ai/dianna/assets/3244249/3ff3d639-ed2f-4a38-b7ac-957c984bce9f">  (*ts*)| <img width="25" alt="FRB logo" src="https://github.com/dianna-ai/dianna/assets/6370787/f53b280d-94b0-40ec-bfe7-ee48777d7964"> (*ts*)|